imsingh/inders.in/_drafts/inheritance-with-javascript-prototype-what-is-it.md

     }

 _In short, .prototype property is basically like a blueprint for the **\[\[Prototype\]\]** object created by the given constructor function._ Anything that you declare in .prototype property/object will pop up in object's \[\[Prototype\]\]

+As shown in the previous console.log, **proto** object has reference to another **proto** object.
+This chaining ends with Object.prototype, which is

+Almost all the objects in JavaScript are derived from `Object`, which is why we can access all the methods available on `Object` constructor in other objects.

 Can we have methods inside the constructor function?